 Some of our bearings are available with Viton seals.
 Although Viton sealed bearings are often chosen for high temperature or chemical resistance, Viton is also a fluorocarbon so it performs well in a vacuum.

 Ceramic bearings made from zirconium dioxide or silicon nitride also perform well.
 These bearings are usually unlubricated and can be supplied with PEEK retainers or as full complement (no retainer).
 PEEK has low outgassing characteristics so is suitable for use in these environments.

 Great care must be taken when choosing the bearing lubricant for a vacuum or cleanroom as most greases will vaporize to an unacceptable level, contaminating the environment and preventing the grease from lubricating correctly.
 Special low volatility, perfluorinated greases with very low outgassing rates are designed to perform well under these conditions.
 These greases are regularly used in applications such as semiconductor manufacturing or in equipment used in deep space.

 Another option, for low speeds, is no lubricant at all or a “dry” lubricant such as molybdenum disulphide or tungsten disulphide.
-We can treat the inner bearing surfaces to provide a lubricating film with very low outgassing.
+We can treat the inner bearing surfaces to provide a very low outgassing lubricating film.